New from ACTIVE: Check out our latest products here

 5. Using Baking Soda

 Baking soda is another great alternative.
-All you have to do is sprinkle one-quarter of a cup into the washing machine during the wash cycle—that will be enough to soften and freshen up your clothes.
+Just sprinkle one-quarter of a cup into the washing machine during the wash cycle; that will be enough to soften and freshen up your clothes.

 ACTIVE After Post